samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 !!! note "A Balanced Party"

     The classic D&D party comprises a Cleric, Fighter, Rogue, and Wizard.
 Those four classes have the longest history in the game, but more importantly, they bring a balanced mix of capabilities to adventures.
-You’re welcome to use that party setup or modify it using these guidelines:
+You're welcome to use that party setup or modify it using these guidelines:

     **Cleric:** Replace with Bard or Druid